 In the backwards direction ($\theta = \pi$) of Subregion~{\bf III}, the last term on the RHS of~\refs{eq:M_sub-III} will dominate, and so $|M|=|M_1+M_2|$ will have a tiny oscillating amplitude.
 As a result, there will be no visible oscillations in this region.
 As for Subregion~{\bf I}, it is worth commenting that it is a kinematic region signifying a highly off-shell regime of particle propagation, since we have the condition: $\big|\absp - \qt\big| \gg \absl/\dl^2$, specifically~in the forward (backwards) direction where~${\theta = 0\,(\pi)}$.
 According to the analytic matrix-element approximation in~\eqref{eq:M_sub-I}, no oscillations from mixed mediators will take place in this subregion.

-In conclusion, the predictions derived from our non-local S-matrix theory can be tested against experiments designed to measure directional dependence of interactions, as well as particle oscillations.
+In conclusion, the predictions derived from our LSMT can be tested against experiments designed to measure directional dependence of interactions, as well as particle oscillations.
 The latter may not only take place in the usually considered Fraunhofer region which lies far away from the source, but also within the Fresnel zone as we have explicitly demonstrated here.